heritai/ml_docker_flask/README.md

 **3. Perform Classification:**

-To perform classification, you need to send a POST request to the `/classification/process` endpoint with the `n_samples` and `n_features` parameters in the request body.
-Use `application/x-www-form-urlencoded` content type.
+To perform classification, send a POST request to the `/classification/process` endpoint with the `n_samples` and `n_features` parameters in the request body.
+Ensure the content type is `application/x-www-form-urlencoded`.

 *   **Using `curl`:**